dazfuller/dazfuller-uk/content/projects/dotprompt/index.md

 ## What's a prompt file?

-In it's most simplistic form DotPrompt is a library which can read a prompt file, and then takes parameters to return the system and user prompts.
-The prompt file is core to all of this, so lets have a look at one.
+In its most simplistic form DotPrompt is a library that can read a prompt file and then takes parameters to return the system and user prompts.
+The prompt file is core to all of this, so let's have a look at one.

 ```yaml
 name: Example